 I've used Pomotodo, which is an application based on the Pomodoro technique where you work in 25-minute sprints, with 5-minute breaks.
 The benefit of using this process is that you focus on one task at a time and take periodic breaks to rest your mind.

-Some areas where this process failed me, is when I was taking breaks where the kind of work I was doing required states of concentration longer than 25 minutes, and I might take breaks which break my focus other than protecting it.
+Some areas where this process failed me is when I was taking breaks where the kind of work I was doing required states of concentration longer than 25 minutes, and I might take breaks which break my focus rather than protecting it.

-Tracking how I use my time online is a necessary part of my principal around living life intentionally, bringing awareness, values, intention and conviction to choosing how to live.
+Tracking how I use my time online is a necessary part of my principal around living life purposefully, bringing awareness, values, intention and conviction to choosing how to live.